JohnFF/CiviCRM-Session-Tokens/README.md

  provides each value for (one active instance of) each membership type, and one relationship type.

- It also allows any token to be allowed as a filter in a module.
+ It also allows any token to be allowed as a filter in a view.

  The current use case is to provide a portal that only shows contacts with relationships to the logged in user's employer.
 This is done by filtering on: